Pennsylvania Route 963: Route description

 Along the shores of the Delaware, QR 1017 passes through a moderate development.
 At an intersection with Decker Lane, the highway turns to the north, and the development along the highway begins to lessen.
 After LaBarr Lane, Route 1017 turns northward, and at a bend on the Delaware, the highway turns westward.
 The development lessens further, and the route begins to head through the nearby hills.
 Along the base of the mountain, the route continues northward and into the community of Millrift, where the PA 963 designation terminated.
 The current day designation, Quadrant Route 1017, continues into the community itself.

 History

 Pennsylvania Route 963 was assigned onto the Matamoras-Mill Rift alignment of Mill Rift Road in the 1928 mass commissioning of state highways in the commonwealth.
 The route was, at the time, the easternmost traffic route in the entire state.
 However, the route, like many of its kind, was decommissioned after eighteen years, when the Pennsylvania Department of Highways removed the PA 963 designation from the highway.
 Currently, the alignment of PA 963 is an alignment of Pike County Quadrant Route 1017 from Matamoras to the designation end north of Millrift.
-The route continues northward as Bluestone Boulevard, aka Westfall Township Road 446.
+The route continues northward as Bluestone Boulevard, Westfall Township Road 446.